sorenvind/phd-motiondetectionindex/readme.md

 ### compareHistVideoTime.py
 Compare the time spent answering a query on a video file, versus the time spent answering a query with an index built by diffcompress.py.

+## Data Sets

+The folder datasets/ contains a number of files used for testing.
+There are three different scenarios encoded at three different resolutions each.
+These are useful for testing different possible use cases for surveillance video cameras.

 ## Dependencies
 Stuff required to run diffcompress.py and vid2diff.py